 Neutral, Mediator and Arbitrator with ADR Options since 2006

 Thomas A. Wallitsch was a Lehigh County Court of Common Pleas Judge from 1991 to 2006.
-He has conducted almost 3,000 mediation and arbitration matters since leaving the bench and is one of the busiest mediators/arbitrators in Pennsylvania.
+He has conducted more than 3,000 mediation and arbitration matters since leaving the bench and is one of the busiest mediators/arbitrators in Pennsylvania.

 Judge Wallitsch has lead a panel in April 2019 for training Moroccan lawyers of the Marrakech Center for Dispute Resolution on the use, benefit, and process of mediation.
 Morocco has recently begun to use mediation as an alternative dispute resolution tool.
 Judge Wallitsch had worked in Morocco in 2005 as the judicial liaison to the American Bar Association’s Rule of Law Program in that country.
 He has returned a few times thereafter, creating a course curriculum for the training in judicial ethics, among other projects.